aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/document-conversion/text-to-pdf/_index.md

 Be sure to specify the desired path and filename for the resulting PDF file.

-### Example source code for Text to PDF using Aspose.Words for .NET
+### Example source code for Text to PDF using Aspose.PDF for .NET

 ```csharp
 try